Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Experiment

 \subsection{Cross-Dataset Evaluation}

-To comprehensively assess the generalization capability of OmniDFA, we selected two representative datasets: GenImage and Chemeleon, which serve as benchmarks for standard experimental evaluation and real-world application scenarios, respectively.
-To rigorously ensure experimental reliability, we train an additional classifier by explicitly excluding all categories in both benchmarks and their related model families.
-For instance, we completely removed SD1.5, SDXL, and SD3-Medium generated samples from our training data to ensure strictly zero-shot testing condition.
-We incorporate three additional baseline methods: CNNSpot \cite{cnnspot15}, DIRE \citep{dire29}, and PatchCraft \citep{aigcbenchmark2}.
-All comparative models are developed following \citet{aide57}.
-Since the Chemeleon dataset does not provide fine-grained image categories, we only report the performance on real and fake images. \Cref{tb:crossdataset_cmp} presents the comparative results between our OmniDFA and other methods.
+Cross-dataset evaluation has been employed to test classifiers' generalization capability under open-set conditions \cite{communityforensics6}.
+To comprehensively assess the generalization capability of OmniDFA, we select two representative datasets: GenImage and Chameleon, which serve as benchmarks for standard experimental evaluation and real-world application scenarios, respectively.
+To rigorously ensure experimental reliability, we train an additional classifier by explicitly excluding all generator categories in both benchmarks and their related model families.
+For instance, we completely remove SD 1.5, SDXL, and SD3-Medium generated samples from our training data to ensure a strictly zero-shot testing condition.
+We incorporate three additional baseline methods: CNNSpot \cite{cnnspot15}, DIRE \cite{dire29}, and PatchCraft \cite{aigcbenchmark2}.
+All comparative models are developed following the experimental protocol of AIDE \cite{aide57}.
+Since the Chameleon dataset is imbalanced, we additionally report the corresponding F1 score.

-As shown in \Cref{tb:crossdataset_cmp}, OmniDFA achieves remarkably high performancein these challenging zero-shot scenarios.
+As shown in \cref{tb:crossdataset_cmp}, OmniDFA achieves remarkably high performance in these challenging zero-shot scenarios.
 Our model achieves state-of-the-art classification accuracy on the GenImage benchmark, further validating the effectiveness of our multi-generator training strategy.
-Chemeleon serves as a high-quality benchmark for evaluating real-world application scenarios.
-Existing models show limited fake image detection capability on this benchmark, indicating they overfit to authentic images in datasets like GenImage and fail to learn generalizable deepfake detection features.
-Our model outperforms the second-best approach by +$17.71$\% in detection accuracy, while maintaining balanced performance across both image types, which demonstrates its strong practical applicability.
+The results reveal that the single-generator-trained generalization approach, which remains prevalent in synthetic image detection, is increasingly inadequate for addressing evolving challenges.
+More importantly, on the Chameleon benchmark, our model surpasses the second-best method by a significant margin of $17.71$\% in accuracy.
+It maintains balanced performance across both authentic and fake images, demonstrating superior generalization and robust practical applicability, whereas most existing models exhibit a strong systematic bias.
+Therefore, our work represents a significant step towards more generalizable detection models.